TALlama/moving-motivators/README.md

 ### What did you think of this exercise?

 This is a good starter.
 It gets everyone talking.
 They'll start saying why they put some things where, and what they thought things meant.
 There will be disagreements.
 That's okay; talk about them.
+If no one speaks up, here's a few other conversation starters.

+#### What strategies did you use to place things?

+Some people work from the inside out, others from the outside in.
+Some focus on the one-word title, others on the description, and some on the picture or the color.
+Some people group the motivators into tiers and then sort within those, while some take them all individually.
+Some people rank them taking into account the role they play in this team, as distinct from the role they play on other teams or even in their home life, while some think about their motivations more holistically.

+#### What made ranking the motivators hard?

+A forced sort is always going to present you with some hard choices, and the motivators are a good set because none of them are bad on the face of things.
+Which ones tripped people up.

 ### Here are the rankings with the names shorn off.
 Who do you think is who?